 The power difference is most notable when going up hills as 50cc engines may be hard pressed to make it while 150cc engines have little difficulty at all.
 The more weight you carry, the more it affects a 50cc scooter as compared to a 150cc scooter.

 Motor Scooter Speed: Interestingly enough, the speed difference may not be as great as you might imagine depending on the design of the scooter itself.
+You may want to consider a scooter tune-up.
 Scooters that are designed not to exceed certain speeds may fall into a different category of vehicle for the purposes of state rules and regulations as well as insurance purposes.

 Keep in mind that taking a scooter driving course is recommended for everyone who has not ridden a scooter before whether it is 50cc or 150cc.
 This is because the greatest danger to the rider is not the speed of the scooter, but the oncoming traffic so you will need to be aware and skilled enough to avoid potential accidents when at all possible.